HumanCompatibleAI/imitation/docs/development/developer.rst

 - ``BaseImitationAlgorithm``: Base class for all imitation algorithms.

 - | ``DemonstrationAlgorithm``: Base class for all demonstration based algorithms like BC, IRL, etc. This class subclasses ``BaseImitationAlgorithm``.
-  | Demonstration algorithms offers following methods and properties:
+  | Demonstration algorithms offer the following methods and properties:

   - ``policy`` property that returns a policy imitating the demonstration data.